 “I like to trouble shoot and analyze things so that I can find ways to improve them – from cars, to computers,” said Phan.
 “My friends pointed out that I’m such an extrovert that I can sell anything, so it finally clicked that business was the right option for me.”

-Kendall Skinner had been contacted by a Texas A&M-Corpus Christi professor who encouraged her to enter the contest with her group members.
+A former classmate, Kendall Skinner, had been contacted by a Texas A&M-Corpus Christi professor who encouraged her to enter the contest with her group members.

-Phan and his teammate, Kendall Skinner, worked to improve on their original project and entered the contest, ultimately placing 8th.
+Phan and Skinner worked to improve on their original project and entered the contest, ultimately placing 8th.

 As for his next steps, Phan will graduate in a year and a half and plans to open his own barbershop.